RetroStack/TRS-80-USB-Keyboard/README.md

 To connect a specific development board, select one board in the [`config.h`](/TRS80USBKeyboard/config.h) file in the root of the code directory "[TRS80USBKeyboard](/TRS80USBKeyboard)".
 For more details, refer to the "Configuration" -> "Boards & Custom Board" section below.

 Each board has its own pinout.
 Use the code as a reference by opening the selected board from the [`boards`](/TRS80USBKeyboard/src/boards/) directory.

+There is an adapter board for the Pro Micro that will help with connecting the pins.
+See "Adapter Board" below.

 Within each file, there are definitions for the row and column pins.
 An example would look as follows: